Phoenix Islands Protected Area

 , Localised(<5%)

-Invasive species (rats, rabbits, cats) on terrestrial habitats that have reduced vegetation/shade cover and nesting bird numbers on some of the islands (State Party of Kiribati, 2009).
-Successful Pacific Rat eradication on Birnie Island (UNESCO, 2012) and eradications of rabbits from Rawaki and Asian Rat from McKean (PIPA-MC, 2010) are very important steps forward.
-Other invasive alien species (such as some ant species) could pose long-term threats, and are being monitored (PIPA-MC, 2010).
-Eradication and biosecurity programmes are reported as having been effective (Rotjan et al., 2014).
-All visitation to PIPA and in particular, Kanton, the only island with habitation, is now strictly monitored with the aim of severely limiting the introduction of invasive species (State Party of Kiribati, 2015).
-The ban on commercial fishing introduced in 2015 has reduced the numbers of vessels in the property potentially lowering the biosecurity threat however, surveillance across the vast marine areas remains problematic (UNESCO, 2015).
+Terrestrial invasive alien species (rats, rabbits, cats) on islands have reduced vegetation/shade cover and nesting bird numbers on some of the islands (State Party of Kiribati, 2009).
+Successful Pacific rat eradication on Birnie Island (UNESCO, 2012) and eradications of rabbits from Rawaki and Asian Rat from McKean (PIPA-MC, 2010) are very important steps forward, but these efforts have not been maintained in over a decade.
+Other invasive alien species (such as some ant species) could pose long-term threats and are currently un-monitored.
+Eradication and biosecurity programmes are reported as having been effective in the past (Rotjan et al., 2014), but lifting the ban on commercial fishing in 2022 has increased the numbers of vessels in the property, potentially increasing the terrestrial biosecurity threat.
+However, surveillance across the vast marine areas remains problematic (UNESCO, 2015), and there is no assessment of marine invasive species.

 Shipping Lanes